 - LoungeBuddy: A fantastic app if travelling on an economy ticket.
 LoungeBuddy provides detailed information on over 2,500 lounges around the world.
 Once you insert your flight details and airline status, it will advise you which lounges you have access too.
 If none, it will provide a list of lounges where you can purchase a day pass.

 - Audible: the well-known app that allows you to download and listen to audiobooks.
 This is perfect if you don’t want to carry an actual book or your Kindle.
 All you need to do is download the audiobook ahead of your flight and bring your noise cancelling headphones.
+As a side note, if you’re heading off to a beach destination, be sure to check out our article on the best beach reads for this summer.

 - DuoLingo: because there is no better time than a long flight to brush up on a new language, particularly if you’ll need it for the country you are visiting.
 All you need is your phone and those noise canceling headphones.